 a prominent place where the family gathers, it will be a constant reminder

-of your homeschool's purpose and principles.
+of your homeschool's purpose and goals.
 Look at it often and regularly

 consider how you are conducting your homeschool in accordance with the